 (Hmm.
 I could also make an important point about that, but I shall refrain.)
 (Heh.)

 So, we’re back where we started.
-Remember, the reason why the multiverse idea has become so popular is to provide an alternative to Intelligent Design.
+Whether you’re personally impressed by “large numbers” or not, remember, the reason why the multiverse idea has become so popular is to provide an alternative to Intelligent Design.
 A Creator.
 An Almighty God.

 Period.
 So, at the risk of repeating myself, I’ll close by repeating the thing I want you to ponder deeply and honestly: either there is a Creator, or our Cosmos really is just a product of chance, and is just one of zillions.